 ~/.profile which get executed when you start a shell.
 However, in Ubuntu Desktop, such start-up scripts get executed when you open up a terminal window, but not when you log in to Ubuntu Desktop GUI.
 Also, when you open multiple terminal windows, these kinds of start-up scripts are executed as many times, in order to initialize user's shell environment in terminal windows.

 If what you want is to run a script at the time of user's Ubuntu Desktop login, you can follow this guideline.

 Create a XDG configuration file for the start-up script you want to run.

 $ vi ~/.config/autostart/my_script.desktop

 [Desktop Entry] Type=Application Name=My Script Exec=~/bin/my_custom_script.sh Icon=system-run X-GNOME-Autostart-enabled=true

-The above XDG configuration file will set up "user-specific" auto-start.
-If you want all users to use the same start-up script "system-wide", create a similar XDG configuration file in the following location instead.
+The above XDG configuration file will set up user-specific auto-start.
+If you want all users to use the same start-up script for all users system-wide, create a similar XDG configuration file in the following location instead.